danielsaidi/SystemNotification/README.md

     configuration: SystemNotification.Configuration(edge: .bottom))
 ```

-You can use any view you like in the notification, for instance a red color presented from the bottom:
+You can use any view, for instance a red color presented from the bottom:

 ```swift
 let notification = SystemNotification(